indirectjump/design-research-places-in-india/readme.md

 # Design Research Places in India
 As much as possible, this list includes places that 'self identify' as a place for design research, or places that appear to be working in similar areas.
 This is not exhaustive, but only a representative list of places in India that early researchers or design students may want to learn about.

+Note: Places marked with * are beyond India

 ## A
 - [Anagram Research](https://anagramresearch.com)